 “This whole e-commerce ecosystem has made it really easy for the small business owner, a new young, early-stage entrepreneur, to just take an idea and turn it into a reality,” Jeremy Potvin, CEO of Weedbox said in an interview with BetaKit.

-With global eCommerce sales growing, the potential is impressive.
-Canada comes in at number six in 2019 for online retail sales growth, according to eMarketer.
+With global ecommerce sales growing, the potential is impressive.
+Canada came in at number six in 2019 for online retail sales growth, according to eMarketer.

-I’ve operated everything from a very basic online store on a WordPress blog with PayPal, to larger inventories on eCommerce platforms.
-In over two decades that I’ve been working online, I’ve watched it become so easy to start selling online that almost anyone can do it.
+I’ve operated everything from a very basic online store on a WordPress blog with PayPal, to larger inventories on ecommerce platforms.
+In over two decades that I’ve been working on the internet, I’ve watched it become so easy to start selling online that almost anyone can do it.
 Unfortunately, many Canadian retailers are still hesitant to try it.
 Individuals are more inclined to start selling online and many become successful.